-Can Diarrhoea be a Sign of Labour?
+Is Diarrhoea a Sign of Labour?

 What Causes Pre-Labour Diarrhoea?

-Facts you should Know
+Facts You Should Know

 You may experience a lot of symptoms from menstrual cramps, water breaking, heartburn, back pain and a warm feeling in your abdomen before labour.
 Despite the pain, these are good indicators that you are very close to giving birth and meeting your little one.
 Diarrhoea is a completely natural part of pregnancy and although unpleasant, is a positive indication of things moving in the right direction.

-Nesting or a sudden surge of energy is an experience most mothers go through before giving birth to their baby.
+Nesting or a sudden surge of energy is an experience most mothers go through before giving birth to their babies.
 If you suddenly clean the house, prep meals and start working on things to prepare for the arrival of your baby, then that’s a good sign.